Papioani/Trip-onClick/README.md

 Framer Motion: for smooth and visually appealing animations;
 React Player: for embedding and playing media files;
 Bootstrap: for styling and layout of the frontend components.
-Figma: for for designing interfaces for websites;
+Figma: for designing interfaces for websites;
+Material-UI (MUI): for building responsive user interfaces with ready-to-use components

 ### DB Design